%3Fh%3D1000%26fit%3Dmax%26auto%3Dformat&w=3840&q=75)

 An approach already well known in the airline industry, but even rarer on international trains.

-To offer these prices, GoVolta has made several choices: using old but renovated rolling stock, running at lower speeds than high-speed trains, and adopting an option model, where certain services are subject to a charge.
+To offer these prices, GoVolta has made several choices: using old but renovated rolling stock, running at lower speeds and adopting a model with options.

 The first trains will run from March 2026:

 As with air travel, prices vary widely according to demand, booking date and train occupancy.
-So, as is often the case with low-cost airlines, it's best to book early to take advantage of the best prices.
-What is the average price of a GoVolta ticket?
+As is often the case with affordable fares, to take advantage of the best prices, it's best to book early.

 Most tickets are expected to cost between €20 and €40, with options available to increase the price.
 One thing to bear in mind, however: at this stage, the model is still in the launch phase, and its success will depend in particular on its ability to deliver on price and regularity.